-For the 2021 New Year's Eve Ball, 192 new Waterford Crystal triangular glass panels will be featured and introduces this year's theme - GIFT OF HAPPINESS.
-This year’s “Gifts of Happiness” design will be included next to the past designs including last year’s “Gift of Goodwill” pattern.
+For the 2022 New Year's Eve Ball, 192 new Waterford Crystal triangular glass panels will be featured and introduces this year's theme - GIFT OF WISDOM.
+This year’s “Gifts of Wisdom” design will be included next to the past designs including last year’s “Gift of Happiness” pattern.

 Ball Fun Facts

 - The Ball is a geodesic sphere, 12 feet in diameter, and weighs 11,875 pounds.

 - The Ball is covered with a total of 2,688 Waterford Crystal triangles that vary in size, and range in length from 4 3⁄4 inches to 5 3⁄4 inches per side.

 - The 2,688 Waterford Crystal triangles are bolted to 672 LED modules which are attached to the aluminium frame of the Ball.

 - The Ball is illuminated by 32,256 Philips Luxeon Rebel LEDs (light emitting diodes).
 Each LED module contains 48 Philips Luxeon Rebel LEDs - 12 red, 12 blue, 12 green, and 12 white for a total of 8,064 of each colour.